larrythwu/myOS/README.md

 ## Acknowledgments
 Inspired by the series of lectures created by Daniel McCarthy

-He post all of his lectures on this website https://dragonzap.com/, trust me, it's worth the money
+He post all of his lectures on this website https://dragonzap.com/